JayMc/scramble-text/README.md

 </script>
 ```
 Outputs:
-the quick brown xbo jumps over the lazy wbe
+__the quick brown xbo jumps over the lazy wbe__
 Note: fox and dog are scrambled
+When the user moves the mouse over the text it reveals: __the quick brown fox jumps over the lazy dog__

 ## Options
 ### type: